Savannah State Tigers football: Conference affiliations

 On September 8, 2010, Savannah State University was confirmed as a full member of the Mid-Eastern Athletic Conference (MEAC), making the Tigers eligible to participate in all conference championships and earn the conference's automatic berth to NCAA postseason competition in all sponsored sports.

 Conference championships and NCAA playoff appearances

 The Tigers were Southeastern Athletic Conference champions in 1938, 1948, 1950, and 1956.

-The team's only NCAA playoff appearance occurred in 1992.
-The Tigers, led by Head Coach Bill Davis, were defeated by Jacksonville State University in the first round of the NCAA Division II playoffs, 41-16.
+The team's only playoff appearance occurred in 1992 The Tigers, led by head coach Bill Davis, were defeated by Jacksonville State in the first round of the NCAA Division II Football Championship playoffs, 41–16.